The One Gift Every Teen Needs This Christmas

 8th Grade Girl: That’s because parents give up too easily.
 They ask one time and if you don’t agree, they give up.

-Maybe, just maybe, teens are testing you to see how badly you want to spend time with them.
+Maybe, just maybe, your teen is testing you to see how badly you want to spend time with her.

-Do you want to spend time with them enough to fight to make it happen?
+Do you want to spend time with her enough to fight to make it happen?